-The crowds such advertising attracted were fantastic for a town no larger than Potlatch.
-At specified times during the day, McDonald held drawings for prizes the store supplied.
-In the evening another free lunch and a free dance were provided.
-He used these devices to relieve congestion in the store and to keep buyers in a spending mood.
-Another service he inaugurated was free parking for customers' teams, buggies and wagons.
-This was in a large, L-shaped livery shed built not far from the store.
+Another service he inaugurated was free parking for customers' teams, buggies, and wagons.
+This was a large, L-shaped livery shed built not far from the store.
 It had stalls for 12 to 15 teams and rigs to tie up for the full day, if necessary.
 Their exposed sides opened to the east and north, thus giving teams protection from the weather.
 Close to the entrance of this facility was a large water trough.

-An adjacent building provided free tieing-up space for about 15 saddle horses.
-Several hundred feet of extra hitching racks were handily provided at the rear and one side of the store.
-During some of the Merc's sales days, as many as 265 teams and rigs were tied up around the store, and at noon the Merc even gave the horses a free feed!
+An adjacent building provided free tieingup space for about 15 saddle horses.
+Several hundred feet of extra hitching racks were handily provided at rear and one side of the store.
+During some of the Merc's sales days, as many as 265 teams and rigs were tied up around the store, and at noon the Merc even gave the horses free feed!

 One year the Merc sponsored a Fourth of July celebration for which it built an outdoor dance floor on a vacant lot just west of the store.
 At a later sale, an automobile - the flashiest and most popular make then on the market - was locked into a fixed orbit around the dance floor.
-All day long customers were given free rides in it, a real attraction back in 1914.
+All day long customers were given free rides in it a real attraction back in 1914.

 Another sales day featured a horse show.
 Farmers from near and far entered their best horses or teams groomed to the "Nth" degree to compete for attractive prizes the Merc offered.
-Another time, Buster Brown, a youth nationally know as the advertising symbol for a shoe company of the same name, was the special attraction.
+Another time, Buster Brown, a midget nationally known as the advertising symbol for a shoe company of the same name, was the special attraction.

 The December sales day, of course, always featured Santa Claus being escorted to town in a fancy rig or sleigh drawn by a beautiful team of horses from the company barn.
-Tall, sandy-haired Adolph Bye always seemed to be the driver, wearing a long black coat, white collar and black tie, and, of course, a stove pipe hat.
+Tall, sandy-haired Adolph Bye always seemed to be the driver, wearing a long back coat, white collar, and black tie, and of course, a stove pipe hat.
 All children received bags of candy and nuts, and possibly a Christmas stocking filled with inexpensive trinkets.

 These events were money making schemes for the Merc; but they also helped provide the attractive, exciting atmosphere of a community of real importance.
 They cemented relations between townspeople and rural folk.
-Even though the Merc's customers ended up paying the costs of such promotional efforts, the sales days helped a community its residents grew to love.
+Even though the Merc's customers ended up paying the costs of such promotional efforts, the sales days helped a community its residence grew to love.